uvaai/ml1/10 week1/60 ELIZA/content.md

 comment out a chat by adding a `#` before, so the chatbot won't run.
 See the section *Quiting the program* for more details.

-## Handing in your solution
+## Completing your solution

-Write the answers to the questions directly in each of the *Markdown* cells.
+Write the answers to the open questions directly in each of the *Markdown* cells.

 Make sure any code you write has clear variable names and comments where needed.

-Submit your completed notebook below.
+You can submit your completed notebook below.